-Highway safety
+Highway Safety

-21. Detached garages or extensions must not be built where they would obstruct views for motorists or pedestrians.
+22. Detached garages or extensions must not be built where they would obstruct views for motorists or pedestrians.
 Detached garages or extensions incorporating a garage should be at least 5.5m back from the pavement or service strip to allow a car to be pulled clear of the road whilst opening the garage door.

-Sustainability and energy efficiency
+Sustainability and Energy Efficiency

-22. Extensions should be constructed in a way which promotes energy efficiency and the use of recycled materials.
+- 23. Extensions should be constructed in a way which promotes energy efficiency and the use of recycled materials.
 Designs should include measures to minimise heat loss and make efficient use of water, sunlight and natural light.
 Careful attention should be paid to the internal layout of rooms and the size and siting of windows to make the most of sunlight.
 For example, larger windows, serving main habitable rooms, are beneficial on the south side of an extension so that it can collect light and heat from the sun.
 Larger windows should be avoided on the north side of an extension.
+Extensions should, where appropriate, be designed to ensure that they are not at (or would cause elsewhere) an unacceptable risk of flooding. - 24.
 Wherever possible the re-use of building materials should be considered.
-Extensions should, where appropriate, be designed to ensure that they are not at (or would cause elsewhere) an unacceptable risk of flooding.
+A significant amount of energy can be used in the transportation of building materials.
+This can be reduced by recycling materials which may already exist on the site and using locally sourced or manufactured products.
+The Joint Lancashire Minerals and Waste Core Strategy, which is part of the Pendle Development Plan, includes a requirement for all new developments to maximise the use of recycled and secondary materials through managing the waste from the construction by reducing